NMDL-MSU/Tutorials/Module_4_Sequence_Alignment.md

 bash $HOME/RNAseq_Pipeline/hisat2_align_reads.sh
 ```

 Check submitted jobs `sq`.
 When all jobs have completed, check that the
-hisat2 jobs finished with no errors before procceding to the next step.
+hisat2 jobs finished with no errors before proceeding to the next step.

 ```bash
 cd $HOME/RNAseq_Pipeline/HISAT2/qstat